Hyperbolic triangulations and discrete random graphs: Hyperbolic triangulations

 In other words, the shortest path between any pair of two vertices $(v,w)$ can always be obtained by going some number of steps toward $v_0$, moving along the ring, and going back away from $v_0$.
 The cases where one of the vertices is an ancestor of the other one had to be listed separatedly because it is possible that $|P^a(v)| > 2$ for $a > 1$, thus $w$ might be neither the leftmost not the rightmost ancestor.
+Such a situation happens in $\ghoo$ for the pair of vertices labeled $(J,O)$ in Figure \ref{figlet}, even though $|P^a(v)| \leq 3$ always holds.